zrebhi/Rainfall/level2/walkthrough.md

 1. Shellcode to spawn a shell
 2. Padding to fill the buffer
-3. A value to overwrite the saved EBP
+3. A value to overwrite the 4 bytes of the stack frame (can be arbitrary)
 4. The heap address (0x804a008) to overwrite the return address

 ### Retrieving the Shellcode